LitzN/KetoMeals/README.md

 ### **My Recipes**
-* __User Header__ is styled with site theme colours.
+* __User Header__ is styled with site theme colours and welcome the user to their personal page.
-* __Own Recipes__ show the recipes the user has generated with the option of updating or deleting them.
+* __Own Recipes__ show the recipes the session user has generated with the option of updating or deleting them.
 The recipe is styled simply so it's easy to follow.
-The recipe image and name are shown on top, then ingredients and cookware are displayed through bullet points lists in site theme colors.
+The recipe image and name are shown on top, then ingredients and cookware are displayed through bullet point lists in site theme colors.
 Ingredients appear as a collection in seperate boxes, again for ease of reading.
 Lastly the cookware promotion is seen.
 * __Favourite Recipes__ are displayed with the same layout for consistency but contain a button to remove the recipe from the user's favourites.